rodrigo0345/portfolio-official/README.md

 ```

 And the basic of it is done.
-Because we are using redis and mysql, you will also need to install its respective clients up and running **or** you can use docker-compose to spin up everything for you!
+Because we are using redis and mysql, you will also need to install its respective clients and spin them up **or** you can use docker-compose to spin up everything for you!

-**Prerequisite: docker**
+**Spin up using Docker**

 Windows